xapian/xapian-gsoc-proposal/proposal.rst

 ..
 This document is written in reStructuredText, a simple and unobstrusive
 .. markup language.
-For an introduction to reStructuredText see:
+For an introductiont to reStructuredText see:
 ..
 .. https://www.sphinx-doc.org/en/master/usage/restructuredtext/basics.html
 ..